UHP

 Description

-The Amazon River basin is one of the largest, intact, tropical ecosystems in the world.
+The Amazon River basin is the largest tropical ecosystem in the world.
 This course offers students the opportunity to personally experience it and develop a passion for its sustainability.
-Students begin the semester preparing across disciplines for an immersion trip to the upper Amazon River.
-During the actual trip, students, instructors, and crew live on a boat that travels over 600 nautical miles along the river-‐stopping to explore the flooded forests by canoe, and the upland, villages, and cities, on foot.
-On return, students will report on individual projects and use their journals for reflection.
+Students begin the semester preparing across disciplines for a 10-day immersion trip to the upper Amazon River.
+During the trip, students, instructors, and crew live on a boat that travels over 600 nautical miles along the river - stopping to explore a range of tropical habitats by canoe, and the upland, villages, and cities, on foot.
+On return, students will report on individual projects conducted during the trip and use their journals to write a final reflection.

 University of Cincinnati experiential learning honor class lead by instructors Jodi Shann, PhD, and Debra Brawn, MA to experiencing the Brazilian Amazon River in Manaus, Brazil March 17-27, 2016.
 First day out on the Rio Solimoes.
 UC/Joseph Fuqua II